rosin-project/rxros2/README.md

 ## Creating a RxROS2 Node

-A RxROS2 node is fundamentally a ROS 2 node.
+A RxROS2 node is fundamentally a ROS2 node.
 It can be created in two distinct ways: Either by means of creating a class that is a sub-class of a `rxros2::Node` or by using the function `rxros2::create_node`.

 ### Creating a RxROS2 Node using a Class